gdjohnson/TK19/concepts/the garden of forking paths.md

 ## Tiergarten

-Leibniz describes an academy of games in one of his more "science-fiction"-y texts, as Deleuze calls it, an academy of games which was also an exposition, a casino, a science academy, and a botanical garden.
-What kind of garden can we imagine it as?
+Leibniz describes an academy of games in one of his more "science-fiction"-y texts, as Deleuze calls it, an academy of games which was also an exposition, a casino, a science academy, and a botanical [[garden]].
+What kind of [[garden]] can we imagine it as?

-I've been to Tiergarten, the great Berlin garden that Benjamin speaks so fondly of in _Berlin Childhood_.
+I've been to Tiergarten, the great Berlin [[garden]] that Benjamin speaks so fondly of in _Berlin Childhood_.
 I had taken LSD and seen Lou Reed, red and in shadows like his album covers, in the curvature of my urinal.
 I had wound up a brightly colored mechanical bird, the kind the vendors hawk in Paris, between the hedges of Tuileries.
 German gardens inherit a bit from the English, a bit from the French.
 There is the structuring, but also the sense of getting lost.
 How does Benjamin describe it?

 > Not to find one’s way around a city does not mean much.
 But to lose one’s way in a city, as one loses one’s way in a forest, requires some schooling.
 Street names must speak to the urban wanderer like the snapping of dry twigs, and little streets in the heart of the city must reflect the times of day, for him, as clearly as a mountain valley.
 This art I acquired rather late in life; it fulfilled a dream, of which the first traces were labyrinths on the blotting papers in my school notebooks.
 No, not the first, for there was one earlier that has outlasted the others. **The way into this labyrinth, which was not without its Ariadne, led over the Bendler Bridge, whose gentle arch became my first hillside.** Not far from its foot lay **the goal**: Friedrich Wilhelm and Queen Luise.
 On their round pedestals they towered up from the flowerbeds, as though transfixed by the magic curves that a stream was describing in the sand before them.
 But it was not so much the rulers as their pedestals to which I turned, since what took place upon these stone foundations, though unclear in context, was nearer in space.
 That there was something special about this maze I could always deduce from the broad and banal esplanade, which gave no hint of the fact that here, just a few steps from the corso of cabs and carriages, sleeps the strangest part of the park.